mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 10 - Too Many Arguments/readme.md

 # Exceptions

-- Operations in real world needing not cohesive collaborators.
+- Operations in real-world needing not cohesive collaborators.

 # Tags